-Our own unique guides introducing some of the most interesting things to be enjoyed on and around the enchanting rivers and canals of France.
+French Waterways’ own unique guides introducing some of the most interesting things to be enjoyed on and around the enchanting rivers and canals of France.
 Written and created by french-waterways.com from expert first-hand experience.
-Choose your free guides (‘add to basket’) and then download your selection.
+Choose your free guides (add to basket) and then just download your selection.

 Self-drive Boating Holidays in France

 Be captain of your own ship and experience France on your terms, from a stunningly different perspective.
 Self-drive hire boating is not all Chablis and relaxation – you have steer and navigate locks.
 But it is a probably the most relaxing self-drive holiday you’ll have.
 In fact, with so many hire boat bases around France, the hardest part of all is deciding where you to want to cruise from.

 Hire boats come in all shapes and sizes, whether there are two of you or 10.
 With no prior boating experience required, this guide reaffirms what a wonderful holiday hire boating offers with just enough adventure for those looking to learn a new skill along the way too..

 Less crowded than the perennially popular Canal du Midi in the south of France, the Canal de Bourgogne is one of the best kept secrets of the French waterways.

 Travelling through central eastern France from Laroche Migennes in the north where it links to the River Yonne, to St Jean de Losne in the south where it connects to the River Saone, the canal passes through some of the most historic and ravishing landscapes in the country.